We support organisations across a variety of sectors to adopt drones to save lives and regenerate the planet.

 In order to perform ‘drone swarm’ operations within UK airspace, any company such as our client Lumina requires an Operational Authorisation (OA).
 This is achieved through a successful operational risk assessment (safety case or ORA) application, submitted to and approved by the CAA - a process which is often complex and requires expert management, taking approx. six months.

-• How Europe's largest nuclear site replaced their drone fleet through in-depth trialling of the latest available drones
+How Europe's largest nuclear site expanded their drone fleet through in-depth trialling of the latest available drones

 In today's rapidly evolving technological landscape, staying at the forefront of innovation is crucial for organisations to maintain their operational efficiency and effectiveness.
-With Sellafield's current inspection fleet due to go out-of-service shortly, Sellafield require support in making an informed decision to select and procure the most suitable UAS that can provide equal or improved performance to their current fleet.
+With much of Sellafield's inspection fleet due to go out-of-service, Sellafield required support in making an informed decision to select and procure the most suitable UAS that can provide equal or improved performance to their current fleet.

 Distribution of medical equipment across the UK is challenging due to the varying geography of the UK landscape.